orgmanager/docs/v3.0/documentation/1-OrgManager/2-OrgManager Support Channels.md

 excerpt: OrgManager provides some official ways to get support, chat or learn more.
 slug: orgmanager-support-channels

-Although a documentation is provided,
+Although a documentation is provided, we are humans, and humans like to talk to each other.
+They also have unique problems.
+To keep humans happy (:smile:) you can contact us in a variety of ways, to troubleshoot your problem, suggest a new feature, help on the project or just to say hi.

 * Github Issues - You can [open an issue](https://github.com/orgmanager/orgmanager/issues/new) for things like requesting new features or reporting bugs.
 * Hosted Version Chat - If you've used the hosted version, you might have noticed that there is a chat icon on the bottom right corner.
 That chat is used for things related to the hosted version.